siggiarni/memos/vim.md

 ### The Black Hole Register

-The black hole register is a place from which nothing returns.
+* The black hole register is a place from which nothing returns.

-We run the command `_d{motion}`, then Vim deletes the specified text without saving a copy of it.
+* We run the command `_d{motion}`, then Vim deletes the specified text without saving a copy of it.

-Vim’s plus register references the system clipboard and is addressed by the + symbol” If we use the cut or copy command to capture text in an external application, then we can paste it inside Vim using "+p” prefix Vim’s yank or delete commands with "+, the specified text will be captured in the system clipboard” Vim’s registers can be thought of simply as containers that hold a block of text.”
+* Vim’s plus register references the system clipboard and is addressed by the `+` symbol.
+* If we use the cut or copy command to capture text in an external application, then we can paste it inside Vim using `"+p`.
+* prefix Vim’s yank or delete commands with `"+`, the specified text will be captured in the system clipboard.
+* Vim’s registers can be thought of simply as containers that hold a block of text.
-From Insert mode, we can insert the contents of the unnamed register by pressing <C-r>", or we can insert the contents of the yank register by pressing <C-r>0”
+* From Insert mode, we can insert the contents of the unnamed register by pressing `<C-r>"`, or we can insert the contents of the yank register by pressing `<C-r>0`.

 ## Commands